 ChatGPT Team (January 2024)

-ChatGPT Team lets companies create shared workspaces with settings that apply for all users, as well as the ability to share proprietary data sets.
+ChatGPT Team lets companies create shared workspaces with settings that apply to all users, as well as the ability to share proprietary data sets.
 A marketing team, for example, might coach the model on its brand voice guidelines and upload campaign analytics so members of the team can use ChatGPT to spot trends.

 GPT Store (January 2024)